Audit Committee Charter

 - Shall discuss with the independent registered public accountants and management their judgment as to the quality of the Company’s accounting policies, including the application of the Company’s accounting policies, and review and discuss with the independent registered public accountants all other matters required to be communicated by the independent registered public accountants to the Committee, including under Auditing Standard No. 16, as adopted by the Public Company Accounting Oversight Board.

 - Shall review with the independent auditor any audit problems or difficulties and management’s response.

 - Shall review the performance of the independent registered public accountants, including the lead partner of the independent registered public accountants, taking into account the opinions of management and the Company’s internal auditors.

 - Shall seek to ensure that the lead audit partner of the independent registered public accountants and the audit partner responsible for reviewing the audit are rotated at least every five years as required by the Sarbanes-Oxley Act of 2002.

-- Shall review any reports of the independent registered public accountants mandated by Section 10A of the Securities Exchange Act of 1934 and obtain from the independent registered public accountants any information with respect to illegal acts in accordance with Section 10A.
+- Shall review any reports of the independent registered public accountants mandated by Section 10A of the Exchange Act and obtain from the independent registered public accountants any information with respect to illegal acts in accordance with Section 10A.

 - Shall seek to ensure that there are no restrictions or limitations on the scope of activities or access to information in the performance of internal audits.